DEFRA/ffc-development-guide/guides/developer-laptop-setup/install-sonarlint.md

 Rules, quality gates, exclusions etc set in the SonarCloud project will now be applied to local workspace.

 ## Configure Sonar for C#

 The SonarLint extension for VS Code does not currently support C#, but we can still get Sonar linting rules set up in VS Code by adding the Sonar analyser to Omnisharp.

-1. Add the Sonar Analyzer NuGet package if not alreay present in the `csproj` file:
+1. Add the Sonar Analyzer NuGet package if not already present in the `csproj` file:

 ```
 dotnet add <PROJECT_NAME> package SonarAnalyzer.CSharp